ikialo/ColorEx/README.md

 ![ColorEx](res/header.png)

-# ColorEx Library
+# Introduction

-*ColorEx* is a simple data visualization Python library for creating awesome and interactive heat maps.
-Heat maps are a great way for studying and learning patterns in data, and uses color extensively.
+*ColorEx* is a simple Python data visualization library for creating awesome and interactive heat maps.
+Heat maps are a great way for studying and learning patterns in data, and they use color extensively.
 It is meant to be simple, easy and straight-forward.

 ## Features

 - **2-Dimensional** heat maps.
-- Input data supports **CSV** files.
-- Output to **GUI, HTML, JPG, PNG**.
 - **Styling** and **theming**.
 - **Bi-color** heat maps supported.
+- Input data supports **CSV** files.
+- Output to **GUI, HTML**.
-- Flexible data **formatting**.
+- Flexible data **formatting**, using Python format specifiers.
-- **Interactive** heat map, tile selection.
+- **Interactive** heat map, tile selection with popup.
-- **Labelling** for tiles, cells.
-- **Grouping** for tiles, cells.
+- **Grouping** and **labelling** of tiles, or cells.